floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_anonymous.md

 Effects:

-* If the request is not already authenticated and there is no user active user session, Kibana will forward all requests to Elasticsearch without further checks
+* If the request is not already authenticated and there is no user active user session, Dashboards/Kibana will forward all requests to OpenSearch/Elasticsearch without further checks
 * Search Guard will assign the (unauthenticated) request to the anonymous role and evaluate the associated permissions
-* Kibana will load and the user has access to all indices configured for the anonymous role
+* Dashboards/Kibana will load and the user has access to all indices configured for the anonymous role
-* In anonymous mode, Kibana will display a `login` button instead of the `logout` button.
+* In anonymous mode, Dashboards/Kibana will display a `login` button instead of the `logout` button.
 The `login` button will display the Search Guard login page where the user can use credentials to log in and enter authenticated mode.
-* In authenticated mode, Kibana will display a `logout` button which ends the user session and enters anonymous mode again.
+* In authenticated mode, Dashboards/Kibana will display a `logout` button which ends the user session and enters anonymous mode again.

-## Activating anonymous authentication in Elasticsearch
+## Activating anonymous authentication in OpenSearch/Elasticsearch

 To use anonymous authentication, enable it in sg_config.yml like: